Language manual

 Here is how to unpack the meaning of this:

 So intuitively, @p behaves like “the result of recursively applying this same fold to the inner structure.”
-In other words, the compiler performs the recursion for you.
+The compiler performs the recursion for you.

-This produces the same behavior as if you could have written an explicitly recursive definition such as:
+The end-result is the same as if you could have written an explicitly recursive definition such as:

 | Succ(r) => Succ(r) * fold(r)